The Author is asked to put the article in a format compatible with the

 - Photo (tiff, jpeg file) of each Author.

-(Form appears in January issues, it can be downloaded
+Transfer Form (Form appears in January issues, electronic version can be downloaded

 Please refer to the following sections for details.